monstercat/arp/README.md

 2. `${test-root}/${api}/{action}.yaml` - Good for separating tests with dependent calls from other tests with no dependencies within the same API scope

 ## Pro-Tips:

+### Input Warnings

+Data provided in a test case's input is resolved at test execution time and NOT while the config is parsed.
+Make sure to watch out for typos when dealing with websockets that use a mostly fixed form input.

 ### Using Anchors
 Our input is YAML and YAML supports anchors out of the box to reduce verbosity!
 Since the tests within yaml file are scoped under the 'tests' key, you can create arbitrary keys for anchoring elsewhere in your test file.